allen-liaoo/J-Cord/docs/Object_Hierarchy.md

    - EmojiCategory - Categories of emojis in the Discord client UI.

 ### Client
-Client - Represents a Discord client.
+IClient - Represents a Discord client.
+IClientObject - Generic Client Objects.
+ - IProfile - The client user, with Discord Nitro and more information.
+ - IClientSetting - he app settings of a Discord client.
  - IRelationship - A connection between two Discord user accounts.
  - IGuildSetting - A guild setting specifically for clients.
  - ITextChannelSetting - A channel notification setting for clients.